‘Young And Restless’ Spoilers: Will Adam’s Return Bring A Paternity Shocker?

 Celeb Dirty Laundry reports that it would be exciting if the writers would try to switch the storylines up.
 No one is saying that they don’t want the show to try new romances, but if there are no couples together to root for, before long, the viewers just stop watching.

-Young and Restless fans agree that life changing secrets coming out are very exciting to watch.
+Young and Restless fans agree that life-changing secrets coming out are very exciting to watch.
 They create tension and bring people together that you may not see in scenes together every day.

 If the Young and Restless showrunners would bring Adam Newman back, it would definitely create drama.
 People who have not been watching the show for a few months would tune in to see Adam’s reaction to how close Chelsea and Nick have gotten the past few months.